DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 Click the drop down menu for the operations in each stage to scroll through the operations and read their descriptions.

 Try to create two ore collections of data using these operations.

+### The Schema Tab

+The Schema tab analyses your collection and provides quick analytical insights based on the data available.
+It can provide  histograms or charts for values and shows what data type (strings, numeric, object etc.) each variable is.
+It can therefor help in determining percentages within data and inform closer analysis.

 ### Backups
 All new collections will be saved as they are created.
 When you end and return to the session, the data will remain and there is no need to save it again.